mariolugo/homes/README.md

-feature/eslint # Added code styling (eslint and prettier) feature/layout # Layout implementation with StyledComponents and CSS Flexbox feature/design # Branch to add all the styling of the app
+feature/eslint # Added code styling (eslint and prettier) feature/layout # Layout implementation with StyledComponents and CSS Flexbox feature/design # Branch to add all the styling of the app feature/redux # Branch to add the redux functionality
 ```

 For every feature there is a Pull Request, I'm trying to simulute a real world development team contributions, where you can do or ask for code reviews.